 Depending on the cause, a viral eye infection can last anywhere from a few days to a few weeks.
 Certain chronic types of viral eye infection, such as cytomegalovirus retinitis, may require long-term care and treatment on the order of many months.
 Most cases of viral eye infection are not that serious, however, and clear up on their own after a few days.

-- Q What are the treatment options for cytomegalovirus retinitis?
+- Q What are the risk factors for cytomegalovirus retinitis?

-- Q Can viral eye infections be prevented?
+- Q How are viral eye infections diagnosed?